 How To Check For Ear Mites In Cats

 Ear Mites In Cats: Ear mites are a fairly common parasite in both cats and dogs.
-The mites are microscopic and infectious organisms which are like tiny white dots in appearance, but can barely be seen with the naked eye.
+The mites are microscopic and infectious organisms that are like tiny white dots in appearance but can barely be seen with the naked eye.
 Detection under a microscope is normally required to confirm their presence.

 Ear mites live on the skin of the ear canal and feed off ear wax and skin oils.
-An adult normally lives for approximately two months, but can multiply quickly with eggs taking just four days to hatch and a further three weeks to develop into an adult mite ready to breed.
+An adult normally lives for approximately two months but can multiply quickly with eggs.
+They take just four days to hatch and a further three weeks to develop into an adult mite ready to breed.

-Cats that are afflicted with ear mites will typically scratch at the ears excessively and shake their heads, even pulling out their own hair and drawing blood as they scratch.
-Some cats will shake their heads so much that an hematoma of the ear will form (with blood pooling in the ear due to breakage of a blood vessel).
-Also of concern is when cats scratch at their ears to the point that injury is done to the ear canals or ear drums.
+Cats that are afflicted with ear mites will typically scratch at the ears excessively.
+They shake their heads, even pulling out their own hair and drawing blood as they scratch.
+Some cats will shake their heads so much that a hematoma of the ear will form (with blood pooling in the ear due to the breakage of a blood vessel).
+When cats scratch at their ears to the point that injury is done to the ear canals or eardrums.